clozhang/zhang-agent/README.md

 * Start up a JInterface node (in the same way that an Erlang shell or an LFE REPL when the BEAM is started in distributed mode, e.g., ``-sname mynode``)
 * Create a process-tracking table
-* XXX
+* Provide functions for maintaining processes in the process table, including querying the table
-* Additionally, it closes the splash image that Clojang displays
+* Additionally, it closes the splash image that Clojang displays (if running in GUI mode)

 ## Usage [&#x219F;](#contents)